The Kubernetes-native platform (v2).

 Grafana will preload several dashboards to help operators get started with monitoring Kubernetes and Deis Workflow.
 These dashboards are meant as starting points and don't include every item that might be desirable to monitor in a production installation.

 Deis Workflow monitoring does not currently write data to the host filesystem or to long-term storage.
 If the Grafana instance fails, modified dashboards are lost.
 Until there is a solution to persist this, export dashboards and store them separately in version control.

 It is recommended that users provide their own installation for Grafana if possible.
-The current deployment of Grafana within Workflow is durable across pod restarts which means custom dashboards that are created after startup will not be restored when the pod comes back up.
-If you wish to provide your own Grafana instance you can either set the
+The current deployment of Grafana within Workflow is not durable across pod restarts which means custom dashboards that are created after startup will not be restored when the pod comes back up.
+If you wish to provide your own Grafana instance you can set

-grafana_location in the generate_params.toml.
+grafana_location in the

 InfluxDB writes data to the host disk, however, if the InfluxDB pod dies and comes back on

 another host the data will not be recovered.
 We intend to fix this in a future release.
 The InfluxDB Admin UI is also